urssanjaysingh/React-Form/README.md

 # React Form with Authentication and Authorization - urssanjaysingh/React-Form

-Welcome to the GitHub repository for the React Form project with authentication and authorization - urssanjaysingh/React-Form!
+Welcome to the GitHub repository for the React Registation & Login Form project with authentication and authorization - urssanjaysingh/React-Form!

 ## Overview